Shelia Guberman: Life and career

 He is the son of Aizik Guberman (writer, poet) and his wife Etya (teacher).
 From 1947 to 1952 Guberman studied at the Institute of Electrical Communications, Odessa, USSR, graduating in radio engineering.
 From 1952 to 1958 he worked as field geophysicist in the Soviet oil industry.
 From 1958 to 1961 he studied as a postgraduate at the Oil and Gas Institute in Moscow.
 In 1962 he received a PhD. in nuclear physics, followed by a PhD. in applied mathematics in 1971.
 In 1971 he was appointed for full professorship in computer science.
 After authoring the first applied pattern recognition program in 1962, Guberman specialized in artificial intelligence implementing principles of Gestalt perception in computer programs for geological data analysis.
-In 1966 he was invited by the outstanding mathematician of the XX century Prof. I. Gelfand to lead the Artificial Intelligence team in Keldysh Institute of Applied Mathematics of the Russian Academy of Sciences.
+In 1966 he was invited by the outstanding mathematician of the XX century Prof. Israel Gelfand to lead the Artificial Intelligence team in Keldysh Institute of Applied Mathematics of the Russian Academy of Sciences.
 He applied the pattern recognition technology to earthquake prediction, oil and gas exploration, handwriting recognition, speech compression, and medical imaging.
 From 1989 to 1992 Guberman held the chair professorship at Moscow Open University (Department of Geography).
 Since 1992 he is living in the US.
-Guberman is the inventor of the handwriting recognition technology implemented in the commercial product by the company "Paragraph International" founded by S. Pachikov, and used today by Microsoft in Windows CE.
+Guberman is the inventor of the handwriting recognition technology implemented in the commercial product by the company "Paragraph International" founded by Stepan Pachikov, and used today by Microsoft in Windows CE.
 He is author of core technologies for five US companies, and owns a patent on speech compression.